vacp2p/rfc/content/docs/rfcs/13/README.md

 **Protocol identifier***: `/vac/waku/store/2.0.0-beta2`

 # Design Requirements
-Nodes willing to provide storage service in `WakuStore` protocol are required to be *highly available* and in specific have a *high uptime* to consistently receive and store network messages.
+Nodes willing to provide storage service in `WakuStore` protocol SHOULD be able to provide the complete and intact view of message history.
+As such, they are required to be *highly available* and in specific have a *high uptime* to consistently receive and store network messages.
 The high uptime requirement makes sure that no message is missed out hence a complete and intact view of the message history is delivered to the querying nodes.
 Nevertheless, in case that storage provider nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.